 On September 16, 2020, Route1 entered into a promissory note agreement with a private lender in the amount of \$650,000 (Promissory Note C).
 The note bears interest at 10% per annum and any amounts drawn must remain outstanding for a minimum of six months from the date of the agreement and thereafter may be repaid without premium, penalty or bonus.
-The note matures on September 15, 2021 unless the term is extended by mutual agreement.
+The original note maturity of September 30, 2021 was extended to October 31, 2022 and can be further extended by mutual agreement.
 The promissory note is secured by a pledge of the shares of the Company's wholly owned subsidiary, Route 1 Security Corporation, and a general security agreement over all current and hereafter acquired personal property of the Company.
 The promissory note is subordinated to the Company's existing bank credit facilities in both Canada and the United States.
-At December 31, 2020, the balance drawn on the promissory note was \$357,372.
-The note was entered into in order to provide part of the collateral for the bond posted in connection with the Company's litigation in the United States.
+At December 31, 2021, the balance drawn on the promissory note was \$632,372 (December 31, 2020 - \$357,372).
+The note was entered into in order to provide part of the collateral for the bond posted in connection with the Company's litigation in the United States (see note 9) and for working capital purposes.